-Burglary is described as illegally entering or remaining in any dwelling, vehicle, structure or building with the intent to commit an offense—typically a theft or an assault—within.
-Burglary is considered a felony in the state of Georgia, and the consequences from this crime carry some heavy weight.
+According to Georgia Code § 16-7-1, burglary is described as illegally entering or remaining in any dwelling, vehicle, structure or building with the intent to commit an offense, typically a theft or an assault, within.

-Whether you were responsible for the offense, are experiencing a case of mistaken identity or were simply in the wrong place at the wrong time, the lawyers at Andersen, Tate & Carr can help you work through the charges in order to find best outcome possible.
+If you are responsible for the offense, are experiencing a case of mistaken identity or believe you were simply in the wrong place at the wrong time, the criminal defense team at Andersen, Tate & Carr can help you work through the charges in order to find best outcome possible.

-At Andersen, Tate & Carr, P.C., our mission is to reach the best possible outcome for all of our clients.
-Contact Pat McDonough or Trinity Hundredmark for a confidential case evaluation and to learn how we can protect your rights through the legal process.
+At Andersen, Tate & Carr, our mission is to reach the best possible outcome for all of our clients.
+Contact us today for a free, confidential case evaluation to learn how we can help you.
+We will work tirelessly to protect your rights throughout your legal process.